 RCTC clubs provide an outlet for students to create a network of peers who share similar interests.
 Any currently enrolled student may join an RCTC club or even start one of their own.
 Clubs explore extra-curricular and co-curricular programming, events, and learning opportunities.
-There are currently around 30 active student clubs that have formed at RCTC varying from academic-program-interest-based to shared-social-interest-based.
+There are currently 24 active student clubs that have formed at RCTC varying from academic program interest-based to shared social interest-based.

 WHY JOIN A CLUB?